Skip to content Skip to navigation

 We were particularly enthusiastic to receive submissions from Digital Humanists, Computer Scientists, Cultural-Heritage Institutions, Archivists, Libraries and others who have a stake in born digital cultural heritage.

-Computer Vision and Machine Learning Approaches for Metadata Enrichment to Improve Searchability of Historical Newspaper Collections – Dilawar Ali, Kenzo Milleville, Steven Verstockt, Nico Van de Weghe, Sally Chambers, Julie M. Birkholz
+Computer Vision and Machine Learning Approaches for Metadata Enrichment to Improve Searchability of Historical Newspaper Collections – Dilawar Ali, Kenzo Milleville, Steven Verstockt, Nico Van de Weghe, Sally Chambers, and Julie M. Birkholz. pp 1031-1056.

 User Perspectives through Cross-Connections.
-The Role of Archives as part of the German Digital Research Data Infrastructure – Kai Naumann and Andreas Neuburger
+The Role of Archives as Part of the German Digital Research Data Infrastructure – Kai Naumann and Andreas Neuburger. pp 1106-1118.

-Datafication of Audiovisual Archives: From Practice Mapping to a Thinking Model – Yuchen Yang
+Datafication of Audiovisual Archives: From Practice Mapping to a Thinking Model – Yuchen Yang. pp 1119-1132.

 Feature in ARC Magazine, Archives & Records Association (ARA)